abhey-afk/Realtime-Collaborative-Code-Editor/README.md

 ## Introduction

 Are you tired of sending code snippets back and forth, struggling to debug and collaborate with your team?
 Look no further! **Sync Code** is here to revolutionize the way you code together.
-This powerful and intuitive collaborative code editor is designed to empower developers, and teams to work seamlessly in real-time, regardless of their location.
-With **Sync Code**, you can code together, debug together, and ship faster, together.
+This powerful and intuitive collaborative code editor empowers developers and teams to work seamlessly in real time, regardless of location.
+With **Sync Code**, you can code, debug, and ship faster.

 ## Features

-- Multiple users can join a room and edit code together
+-Real-Time Code Collaboration: Multiple users can edit code simultaneously in real-time, with changes instantly visible to all participants.
-- Changes are reflected in real time
-- Copy button to copy the room id to clipboard
-- Leave button to leave the room
+-Built-in Compiler Integration: Code compilation directly within the editor, supporting multiple programming languages through RapidAPI for online code execution.
-- Supports syntax highlighting for different programming languages
+-Syntax Highlighting: Language-specific syntax highlighting for enhanced readability and easier debugging.
-- Users can choose theme based on their preferences
-- Users can leave the room and rejoin later to continue editing
-- Joining & leaving of users is also reflected in real time
+-Code Autocompletion: Intelligent code suggestions that speed up the coding process and improve productivity.
+-Multi-Language Support: Supports various programming languages (e.g., Python, Java, C++, JavaScript) for flexibility in coding projects.
+-User Authentication: Secure sign-in and registration system to allow personalized user sessions and maintain user privacy.
+-Session Persistence: Automatically saves user sessions and code state, so users can resume where they left off.
+-Error and Output Display: Shows compiler errors and execution output in a dedicated output console for easy debugging.
+-Customizable Themes: Multiple editor themes are available to cater to different user preferences.

+Responsive Design: Fully responsive layout, making the editor accessible from various devices, including desktops, tablets, and mobile phones.
 ### Prerequisites

 #### For running via Docker